richefeu/l-hyphen/sphinxdoc/source/syntax.rst

 ------

 - ``t`` (*double*) **value**
-  Current time
+  Current time.
+For a new simulation, this time is normally *0.0*

 - ``dt`` (*double*) **value**
-  Time step increments
+  Time step increments.
+It needs to be set thanks to similar condition to DEM (remember the masses are lumped to the cell-nodes)

 - ``nstep`` (*double*) **value**
-  Number of step increments
+  Number of step increments.
+Final time is ``t + nstep * dt``

 Dissipation
 -----------

 - ``numericalDissipation`` (*double*) **value**
-  Value of energy dissipation (for example 1e-4)
+  Value of energy dissipation (for example *1e-4*)

 - ``globalViscosity`` (*double*) **value**
   Add a viscosity on the sample to dissipate the energy